 How Pareo® Improves the Payer-Provider Relationship

-Pareo®seamlessly addresses this aspect of the payer-provider relationship by offering a centralized workflow through its Enterprise Content Management functionality.
+Pareo® seamlessly addresses this aspect of the payer-provider relationship by offering a centralized workflow through its enterprise content management functionality.
 This system minimizes provider abrasion, creates an opportunity to add multi-pass vendors, and optimizes vendor rates of recovery.
 Barriers to successful cost-containment can be significantly reduced by this single-source platform, allowing health plans to manage multiple moving parts in real time.

-Pareo® Enterprise Content Management features:
+Pareo® Provider features:

 Integrated OCR and Audit Validation Enhancements.